THE BEST Michigan Winter Festivals You Won’t Want to Miss

 February

 Michiganders know how to beat the winter blues by embracing the cold and snow.
-The Benzie Winterfest, hosted annually in the city of Beulah in late February, is the perfect example.
+The Benzie Winterfest, hosted annually in the city of Beulah in February, is the perfect example.
 Every year, the community dives in with a weekend of games, crafts, competitions, and delicious food.

 Participate in the annual chili cookoff or enter one-of-a-kind competitions such as the outhouse race.
 There are activities here for visitors of all ages, so make sure to bring your kids along.